Lesson video

 It has size, so you can have different sizes of momentum, but the direction is important as well.

-So, let's see an example of that.
+So let's see an example of that.

-I've got opposite objects travelling in opposite directions.
+I've got objects traveling in opposite directions.

-So, I've got two cyclists here.
+So I've got two cyclists here.

-So, they're in opposite signs.
+So they're in opposite signs.

-The momentum direction is important and we can have positive momentum and negative momentum.
+The momentum direction is important, and we can have positive momentum and negative momentum.

 What I'd like you to do is to look very carefully at these six diagrams.
 All are balls with different masses and different velocities and I need you to identify which pair has exactly the same momentum.